Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Independent work on options.

-Teacher: Find in your work what you like, what you did, for which you could praise yourself.
+Teacher: Find in your work what you like, what you have accomplished, what you could praise yourself for.

 I didn't make a single mistake.